laurabpaulsen/Programming-for-the-Humanities-E22/CURRICULUM.md

 Each lesson consists of two elements:

-1. Lecture, introduces a programming topic through a short presentation followed by a code-along session
+1. _Lecture_: introduces a programming topic through a short presentation followed by a code-along session
-2. Coding Café, are used for additional programming topics not directly related to Python (e.g., version control, bash scripting), research talks, and excercises/assignments.
+2. _Coding Café_: are used for additional programming topics not directly related to Python (e.g., version control, bash scripting), research talks, and excercises/assignments.

 ---